 Read on for more information about becoming an AmeriCorps VISTA, and check out our VISTA VIEW BLOG to see some of the great work our VISTAs are doing right now.

 NC Campus Compact VISTAs support civic engagement and fight poverty by connecting community based organizations with campus resources.
 Projects across North Carolina focus on food security, economic opportunity, and K-12 education.

 VISTA members serve at one of our member campuses and/or community partners.
-NC Campus Compact’s growing coalition of 37 members are public, independent, and community colleges and universities throughout the state, from Western Carolina University in the mountains to Elizabeth City State on the coast.
+NC Campus Compact’s growing coalition of 37 members are public, independent, and community colleges and universities throughout the state, from Western Carolina University in the mountains to UNC Wilmington on the coast.

 • Assess community and agency needs and identify assets

 • Develop data systems to manage people and performance

 • Create policies and procedures that increase agency effectiveness